 The Jack T. Litman Twelve Angry Men Scholarship (sponsored by the New York State Association of Criminal Defense Lawyers) covers tuition annually for one Trial Practice Institute attendee.
 The Scholarship is funded by monies raised by the Association’s production of Twelve Angry Men which was performed by Martin B. Adelman, William I. Aronwald, Robert Fogelnest, Lawrence S. Goldman, Jack Hoffinger, Michael Kennedy, the late Gerald Labush, the late Jack T. Litman, Robert Morvillo, Gustave Newman, Murray Richman and Luther C. Williams, Jr. The scholarship is named in honor of the late Jack T. Litman, a lifetime member of the National Association of Criminal Defense Lawyers known for his tireless commitment to justice and teaching other lawyers the art of advocacy.

-Oregon Criminal Defense Lawyers Association, Provides $500 tuition credit to two member participants.
+Oregon Criminal Defense Lawyers Association, Provides $500 tuition credit to members of the organization.

 Robert N. Tarman Memorial Scholarship: Awarded by the Dauphin County Bar Association in honor of the late Robert N. Tarman, a long time public defender and public advocate from Dauphin County, Pennsylvania (Harrisburg).
-It covers full tuition and housing expenses for a Pennsylvania lawyer.
+It covers full tuition and housing expenses for a Dauphin County lawyer.

 The William Reilly Scholarship – The Rhode Island Criminal Defense Lawyers Association William Reilly Scholarship funds tuition, housing and travel expenses for two Rhode Island lawyers selected to attend the Trial Practice Institute.
 The scholarship is named to honor the late William Reilly, Sr., the longtime Chief Public Defender for Rhode Island called one of Rhode Island’s most respected advocates for the poor.